-His recent work at the PCAOB as an Assistant Director in Enforcement, has provided Russell with an insider’s perspective into the PCAOB’s confidential investigation and hearings process, including an assessment of the PCAOB attorneys and accountants involved in those matters.
-He can provide guidance to accounting firms and accountant in complying with the increasingly complex PCAOB accounting rules and standards and in responding to examination deficiencies.
+His recent work at the PCAOB, as an Assistant Director in Enforcement, has provided Russell with an insider’s perspective into the PCAOB’s confidential investigation and hearings process, including an assessment of the PCAOB attorneys and accountants involved in those matters.
+He can provide guidance to accounting firms and accountants in complying with the increasingly complex PCAOB accounting rules and standards and in responding to examination deficiencies.

 Russell has a deep practice representing clients in areas such as:

 - Securities Enforcement, White Collar, and Government Investigations and Trials

 - PCAOB Inspections and Enforcement Matters

 - Responding to Regulatory and Grand Jury Subpoenas

 SEC Enforcement and FINRA Arbitration